Free & convenient patient parking located behind the office.

 Bruxism, or unconscious teeth grinding and clenching is a common issue faced by many patients.
 As this behavior tends to happen at night while patients are asleep, night guards are a great solution for Bruxism.
 Night guards can be made from a variety of materials depending on the severity of your case, and work by creating a barrier between your teeth that protects them from damage caused by clenching and grinding.

-If you need a night guard, your dentist will take impressions or digital scans of your teeth and gums to craft a custom mold that will then be sent to the lab, where your night guard will be made to your exact specifications and measurements.
+If you need a night guard, Dr. Pacheco will take impressions or digital scans of your teeth and gums to craft a custom mold that will then be sent to the lab, where your night guard will be made to your exact specifications and measurements.
 Night guards ease tension in your jaw in order to alleviate the painful headaches and other uncomfortable or damaging side effects of clenching and grinding, so you can get more restful sleep and keep your smile healthy.

 Like night guards, sports mouth guards are worn over the teeth, but are designed specifically to protect your grin from oral trauma common in patients who play high-impact sports.
 A custom-fitted sports guard can help protect you from dental injuries caused by collisions to the mouth, face, or head.
 If you’re an athlete who plays football, basketball, baseball, soccer, rugby, hockey, gymnastics, mountain biking, or other activities that put you at risk for injury due to falling, body contact, or flying objects, a sports guard is essential for protecting your smile.
 Tailored to fit your own unique smile, custom-fitted sports guards are comfortable, and durable, so you can keep playing the sports you love.